inniaccounts/invoice-design-kit/README.md

 * Run `guard` - this will watch source files in `invoice_designs` for changes and automagically output previews to `invoice_previews`

 ## Creating a layout
-To create an invoice layout, simply create a new subdirectory in `invoice_designs` and give it a reasonable name.
-To get started, it's probably easier to base your layout on an existing one - copy `body.html`, `footer.html`, `header.html` and `style.scss` from another layout into your new directory.
+To create an invoice layout, simply create a new subdirectory in `invoice_designs` and give it a reasonable name. **To get started, copy the starter theme 'blank'** - copy `body.html`, `footer.html`, `header.html` and `style.scss` from ./blank into your new directory.
 Guard should pick up the change and build a preview for you in `invoice_previews`.
 You can now hack away.

 ## Anatomy of a layout